 Carlingford has so much to offer and is a wonderful village to wander about.
 Kids will enjoy the long pier and exploring the ruined castle on the hill overlooking the lough, while the village also has a good playground.

-Round off your visit with a trip to Slieve Foy Woods, which is located 3.5km from Carlingford (on the left hand side) on the road to Omeath/Newry.
+Round off your visit with a trip to Slieve Foye Woods, which is located 3.5km from Carlingford (on the left hand side) on the road to Omeath/Newry.
 There are two car parks, lots of picnic areas and beautiful panoramic views of Slieve Foye mountain and the Lough.
+The forest is steeped in history and legend, as it is connected to the mythical Fianna.
+The forest trail follows the 4km Tain way.

-Townley Hall is a magnficient Georgian Mansion and its beautiful gardens are well worth a family visit.
+Townley Hall is a magnificent Georgian Mansion which is over 200 years old, and the beautiful gardens are well worth a family visit.
 It’s located on the Slane Road outside Drogheda and is surrounded by 60 acres of rolling parkland and beautiful views over the Boyne Valley.
+Discover more about the famed architecture of the house and fascinating history of the area, where human activity is shown to go back 6000 years, and close by is the site of the Battle of the Boyne.
+There are scenic walks including the looped Glen Wood Nature Trail.
+There is also a car park and picnic area on site.

-Louth has its fair share of beaches, but our favourite is located in the fishing village of Clogherhead, which has a great pier, lovely strand and fabulous views of the Cooley and Mourne Mountains.
+Louth has its fair share of beaches, but our favourite is located in the fishing village of Clogherhead.
+This beach has a great pier, a lovely strand and some fabulous views of the Cooley and Mourne Mountains.
+The beach has received the International Blue Flag award for 2019 and is the perfect location for a range of activities, including fishing, walking and sightseeing.
+The beach is lifeguard patrolled during the bathing season.
+Keep an eye out as grey seals are often seen in the harbour!

 Related: Free Things To Do In Louth with Kids